amcveymoffatt/DATA550_Final/README.md

 Makefile should be used to generate the figures and final report or each individual section of code should be run in numerical order (1 through 5).

+#### Repository Organization

+- Code directory: Contains all R script files required for the analysis in the final report
+- Data directory: Stores the data set used in the report
+- Output directory: Holds all intermediate data generated during the analysis
+- Makefile: Automates the analysis workflow and output generation
+  - When Make is install, running the command Make in the terminal will generate the final report and running the command Make clean will reset the repository after generating the report